 A. Yes.
-We will allocate a support teacher at the start of the school year or when a support programme is put in place.
-The support teacher will coordinate provision and monitor the achievement and well-being of your child.
+We will allocate a member of the SEND team as a key person, at the start of the school year or when a support programme is put in place.
+The support teacher will coordinate, deliver and monitor the costed provision.